Access Swiftask agents via OpenAI SDK (recommended)

 7. Copy your key immediately, it will only be shown once.
 Store it securely (e.g., in a .env file).

-2. Get your agent's slug
+2. Find your agent's slug

 1. Open the agent you want to access.